gtorresmq/Gonzalo_Portfolio/README.md

-# Cross-Country Music Preferences with R
+# Cross-Country Variability in Music Preferences with R

 ## Overview
 - Scraped data from Kworb.net to obtain the most streamed songs per country on Spotify over the 2013-2021 period.